Tag Archives: Bushwalking in South East Queensland

 Unappealing stagnant water in a shallow pan near our campsite.

 But the gods smiled.
-Several La Nina seasons meant that we should stumble across a trickle in nearby swales.
-Which we did.
-In a swale no more than 500 metres downhill from our camp.
+Several La Nina seasons meant that we stumbled across a trickle in nearby swales.
+No more than 500 metres downhill from our camp.
 Pretty unusual.

 Surface water in swale.
 Wallangarra Ridge.